6 Best Ecommerce Platforms for Small Businesses in 2023

 If you want your online store to scale with your business, you need to consider the features your customers will expect as you grow.
 For example, are you prepared to support multiple languages and currencies or provide customer support through an automated chatbot?
 Can you set up customer user accounts, email marketing, and a loyalty program?

-These features become more important as your store expands and play a key role in helping your store grow.
+These features become more important as you grow your online store.
 Ecommerce platforms must offer the essential features at a lower starting price point and have options for advanced functions and extensive integrations.

 Shopify has advanced functionalities and plans that scale with your business in a user-friendly package and at an affordable price point.
 We recommend it as the best ecommerce platform for small businesses.
-Visit Shopify to try it for free for 14 days.
+Visit Shopify to try it to get a three-day free trial, and unlock a $1/month price for three months.